m5stack/m5-docs/docs/en/module/lora.md

 These are the point-to-point communication examples between two LORA modules.
 The LoRa nodes send and receive messages.

-* Blue string indicates send succeed.
+* Blue string indicates sending succeed.

 * Yellow string display the received messages.